 If you have questions, contact Mark McInerney, DHSc, RD, LDN, at Mark_C_McInerney@rush.edu or 312-563-0990.

 Once students are accepted into the Dietetic Internship, they are then required to complete the application for Rush University A program acceptance confirmation fee of $250 is required at this time.
 The fee is nonrefundable and will be applied to tuition for the first term.

 Rush University Medical Center requires that all prospective employees, including dietetic interns, undergo drug testing as a contingency for employment or enrollment.

 All dietetic interns will undergo a criminal background check to comply with legislation regarding employment in the health care field to assure patient safety.

 Required Testing for all Applicants

-Those applying to the MS/Dietetic Internship program need to submit results of the following:
+Those applying to the Integrated MS in Clinical Nutrition and Dietetic Internship program need to submit results of the following:

 - International applicants: Graduates who obtained their education outside the United States and its territories must have their academic degree(s) validated as equivalent to the baccalaureate or master’s degree conferred by a regionally accredited college or university in the United States.
 These applicants also must submit results of TOEFL examination (see College of Health Sciences TOEFL requirements).

-Once admitted to the MS/Dietetic Internship program, students embark on a journey that entails the accumulation of 67 credit hours for graduation.
-This includes a minimum of 1,200 hours of supervised experience.
+Once admitted to the Integrated MS in Clinical Nutrition and Dietetic Internship program, students will need to successfully complete the required 48 credit hours for graduation.
+This includes a minimum of 1,200 hours of supervised practice experience.
 Students must meet the following in order to graduate and have the degree conferred

 - Maintain a cumulative GPA of 3.0 or greater